 Types of Hip Replacement Surgery Available

-Arthritis Research UK identifies two main procedures available to patients within the UK.
+There are two main types of hip replacement available to patients within the UK.
 These are:

 Total Hip Replacement